tmbdev-tutorials/das2024-keynote/presentation.md

 # OCR and LLMs

+# Overview

+- LLMs/VLMs have replaced most NLP/vision models.
+OCR?
+- Objectives and uses of document analysis in this new world.
+- Low/high accuracy worlds.
+- Using low accuracy to bootstrap high accuracy.

+# REVOLUTION IN MACHINE LEARNING / AI

 # LLMs / VLMs Have been Eating Machine Learning

 - tasks that used to require extensive, specialized training...